mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 Things which should be done automatically:

-* Hydra node is called to initialize Head, once Delegate is started.
+* When a delegate server starts, its corresponding Hydra node should start and request the initialization of the Hydra Head.
+* When one of the delegates makes a commit
-* Once one Delegate (via Hydra node) made a commit with standing bid UTxO, all other Delegates place empty commits.
+  (via Hydra node) with the standing bid UTxO, all of the other delegates should make empty commits.
-  Commiting status may be monitored on L2.
-  All commits are required to open Hydra Head, which will be done by Hydra node automatically, once everyone commited.
-  * If they do not - Head is aborted on `voucherExpriy`.
-* Head is closed on `biddingEnd`.
-  Otherwise bidders may place bids after it, because time validity cannot be enforced for transactions on L2.
+  They should be able to do this by monitoring the commit messages on L2.
+* The Hydra Head should be opened automatically as soon as all Hydra nodes commit.
+* If the Hydra Head isn't opened before the bidding end time, it should be aborted.
+* By the bidding end time, the Hydra Head should be closed and all contestation requests should be exhausted.
+  Otherwise, bidders would be able to submit new bids on L2 past the bidding end time.
-* `Fanout` is triggered once contestation time ended.
+* `Fanout` should be triggered when the contestation period ends.

 <table><tr><td>

-**commitStangingBid.** Used by `moveStandingBidToL2` in Frontend CLI.
+**commitStandingBid.** Used by `moveStandingBidToL2` in Frontend CLI.

-Required params:
+Request parameters:

-* Utxo which should be commited.
+* The Utxo that should be commited.
-  * Currently commiting script addresses is not supported by Hydra.
-    Details of implementation of this command depend on future API for them.
 * Serialized `AuctionTerms`.

-  Are required to know timing for actions performed automatically by
-  * They should be checked by mathing `CurrencySymbol` to prevent timing manipulation by bidder.
+The `AuctionTerms` should be validated by the delegate by computing a `CurrencySymbol` of the voucher minting policy applied to these terms and comparing it to the voucher token contained in the utxo to be committed.

+**Note:** Implementation for this API request is currently blocked because Hydra nodes do not support creating transactions to commit utxos from script addresses to a Hydra Head.
+The implementation details of this request depend on how this feature will be implemented in Hydra.

 </td></tr><tr></tr><tr><td>

-**newBid.** Used by `newBidL2` in Frontend CLI.
+**newBid.** Construct and submit a `NewBid` transaction on L2, based on the information provided in the request parameters.

+Request parameters:
+- Auction ID
+- Bid amount

+This request is sent by the Frontend CLI when it receives a `newBidL2` request from a bidder.

 </td></tr></table>